jassimahmed/touchbase/touchbase/readme.md

  ┃ ┗ 📂 src/iosMain/        ← iOS-specific code (if needed)
  ┣ 📂 androidApp/           ← Jetpack Compose UI (Kotlin)
  ┗ 📂 iosApp/               ← SwiftUI UI (Swift)

+# Notes on Swift

+A view is anything that is shown on the screen.